Nigel2392/go-django/docs/routing.md

 }
 ```

-Any `*mux.Route` returned from this interface will also adhere to the `django.Mux` interface.
+Any `*mux.Route` returned from this interface will also adhere to the `mux.Multiplexer` interface.

 ## URLs

-Routes are registered using the `Handle` method on the `django.Mux` object.
+Routes are registered using the `Handle` method on the `mux.Multiplexer` object.

 There are also convenience methods for the most common HTTP methods: